psevestre/openid-fapi/Financial_API_WD_CIBA.md

 Because this specification allows the client to initiate an authentication request it is important for the authorization server to know whether the user is aware and has consented to the authentication process.
 If widely known user identifiers (e.g. phone numbers) are used as the `login_hint` in the authentication request then this risk is worsened.
 An attacker could start unsolicited authentication sessions on large numbers of authentication devices, causing distress and potentially enabling fraud.
 For this reason this profile explictly requires `login_hint` to have the properties of a nonce with the expectation being that it will be generated from an authorization server owned client authentication device.
 Given the high levels of friction that this may impose it's anticipated that Authorization Servers may have to accept a `id_token_hint` as an alternative mechinism for Client Subject identification.

+Should a TPP wish to link the `id_token` returned from an authorization server to an identifier that can be provided in a more friendly manner as a key for the `id_token_hint`, care must be taken to ensure that customer identification mechanism used to retrieve the `id_token` is appropriate for the channel being used.
+For illustration a QR club card may be an appropriate identifier when using a POS terminal under CCTV but it might not be an appropriate identifier when used in online ecommerce.

 ### 7.3 Reliance on user to confirm binding messages

-In a payments scenario it is possible for a fraudster to start a [CIBA] flow at the same time as a genuine flow, but using the genuine user’s identifier.
+Should a `id_token_hint` be used an identifier, and depending on the Client's Customer authentication processes, it may be possible for a fraudster to start a [CIBA] flow at the same time as a genuine flow but using the genuine user’s identifier.
 If the amount and the client are the same then the only way to ensure that a user is authorising the correct transaction is for the user to compare the binding messages.
 If this risk is deemed unacceptable then implementers should consider alternative mechanisms to verify binding messages.

 ### 7.4 Loss of fruad markers to FI